9gl/flutter_projects/android_ios/auto_login/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Local Storage (Shared Preferences) — Auto Login

 A few resources to get you started if this is your first Flutter project: